-On the Windows client itself, there is a clean and clear application.
-It allows access to solid end-user capabilities like Full Scan, Critical Areas Scan and Custom Scan.
-The user can force a synchronisation of the updates here too.
+The Windows desktop protection software allows access to solid end-user capabilities like Full Scan, Critical Areas Scan and Custom Scan.
+The user can force a synchronisation of the updates from the System Tray menu.
 However, there is no access to any settings.
-This is a useful, clear and obvious tool which should be within the capabilities of most any user.